I remember how damp the basement apartment felt. It was cold enough that I thought the harsh Ontario winter might freeze

 And then he told me I wasn’t alone.

 It’s funny, because the thought had actually not entered my mind.
-Up until that point, I truly believed I was alone.
+Up until that point, I had just assumed I was alone.
+I took it for granted, and truly believed it.

 When he told me that I wasn’t, I felt like a man treading water in the ocean who had just been given a glimmer of hope.
 Drowning with no ships in sight, I had magically found my hand on a life raft.

 I told him no, I wasn’t okay.
 I told him I didn’t feel like waking up tomorrow morning.
 I told him I didn’t plan on waking up.